Thanks for visiting. Enjoy this FREE BOOK on Communication

 Listen to the podcast

-They were not left to wonder about God’s “for-ness” toward them.
+The believers in Rome were not left to wonder about God’s “for-ness” toward them.
 They felt the assurance of His love, based on His activity, which you see in Paul’s language.
 He reminded them of five powerful benefits that flow from the Father’s love: foreknowledge, predestination, calling, justification, and glorification.

-Do you remember the context in which Paul wrote Romans?
+What is even more profound is the context in which those believers lived.
+Do you remember?
 People were killing the Christians in Rome.
 It was a public slaughter, a time of personal disappointment and defeat.
-The culture had turned against them, and Paul wanted the believers to know they were not alone: God was there.
-God was for them.
+The culture had turned against them, and Paul wanted them to know that they were not alone: God was there, and He was for them.
 But Paul did not stop with affirming proof of God’s love.

 Now, let’s apply what Paul was teaching the believers in Rome.
 What better thing could you give to your spouse?
 If the Lord is for your undeserving spouse and you are for your undeserving spouse, your spouse is in the best place any human could be.
-The two greatest things that could ever happen to a couple is for them to live in the overflowing awareness of God’s unmerited pleasure while exporting and experiencing each other’s undeniable affection for each other.
+The two most significant things that could ever happen to a couple are for them to live in the overflowing awareness of God’s unmerited pleasure while exporting and experiencing each other’s undeniable affection.

 You would do well to follow Paul’s example by examining your heart as it pertains to how you think about and treat your spouse.
-These questions will aid you as you think about the gospel and its practical outworking in your marriage.
+These questions will aid you as you practically work out the gospel in your marriage.

 Ask the Spirit to illuminate your mind to see where you may be failing.
 Ask the Father to give you the power to set aside what you want, while enabling you to be Jesus to your spouse.
 Be prepared to write down the thoughts that He brings to your mind.
 Take your soul to task while resisting temptations to make this about any areas where your spouse may have failed you.